isiesem2024-beta-dev/beta_webpage/docs/Venue and Travel/index.md

 Distance to the conference venue: 300 meters, a 5-minute walk to the venue

 Price per night, per person/room from 558 RMB --, including breakfast

+### How to Book

+You can contact the hotel directly via the website link or phone number provided above to book your room.
+Alternatively, you can book through us to receive a discount (limited quantity) by filling out this form:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdS__Q7o3mlPvLMQKReyJUnL7R8mqJYbiyoAnWTD5ltFexSOQ/viewform?embedded=true" width="640" height="480" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+If the quantity limit is reached, we will promptly notify you and assist with rearranging your accommodation.

 <br>